Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 <!-- > -->

-### Challenge: Use https://swapi.dev to find Leia's homeworld. 🌍
+**Challenge:** Use REST to find Leia's homeworld. 🌍

 - https://swapi.dev/people/5

+- Get the people results find the homeworld
-<small>The results include a homeworld field.
-Use this to get the name of Leia's homeworld...</small>
+- Use that to get the name of the homeworld

 <!-- > -->

 ### Challenge:

+Use the REST API to find:

 1. Find Chewbacca's homeworld.
 1. Find R2-D2's homeworld